hubleto/developer/book/content/pages/advanced-development/core-classes/model.md

 **describeTable()**

-This method allows you to describe the CRUD permissions, columns and the UI elements of a table during runtime.
+This method allows you to override the default CRUD permissions, columns and the UI elements of a table.
 By default the permissions of a table will be set depending on the permissions of the role of a user and some of the UI elements of the table will not be present.

 This example shows the options of how you can describe the table: